 Copper hair is a blend of red and bronze colors and because there is no natural tone a copper hair dye is needed to achieve it.
 Copper is one of the most popular red hair colors for women right now.
-There are different shades of copper hair, including soft strawberry, deep ginger to copper penny.
+There are different shades of copper hair, including soft strawberry, and deep ginger to a copper penny.
 This hue is a slightly darker red compared to auburn hair color.

 Picking the right combo will brighten your skin and give life to your tresses.

 Here are images and pictures of the best copper hair colors that are trending this year for your inspiration!

 Try a pumpkin spice copper long bob if you love vibrant hair.
 Dyeing your hair a vibrant copper is fun but will require lots of upkeep on your end and more frequent trips to the hair salon.
 Make sure to invest in good hair products and only shampoo 1-2 times per week in cold water.
 Style with loose curls and a shine spray to give your hair a glossy finish.

 Consider a spicy copper red hair color.
 Copper will give you an elevated, sophisticated look.
 Ask for a level and tone of copper red that suits your skin tone and a root melt.
 Having depth at the root makes your copper look dimensional.
 Plus, it works great with darker hair tones.
 A demi-permanent color will reflect a lot of shine and add longevity to your color.

 #3: Stunning Mid-Length Copper and Blonde Hair Highlights